Denali National Park closes only road inside amid virus

-Officials said in a release the closure of the 92-mile (148-kilometer) park road is in response to the Centers for Disease Control and Prevention guidance and state of Alaska health mandates and travel restrictions to control the spread of the virus.
+Park officials said in a release the closure of the 92-mile (148-kilometer) park road is in response to the Centers for Disease Control and Prevention guidance and state of Alaska health mandates and travel restrictions to control the spread of the virus.

 The state mandates include directives to require Alaskans to stay home, not travel between communities and to practice social distancing.